 The access card basically replaces the old metal door key — which dates back to the 6th century B.C. — with a svelte, credit-card-like key for easy, wallet-sized carrying.
 Each access card is encoded to interact with a lock-mounted card reader to grant access.
 Cards can interface with the reader via insertion or by using near-field-technology that automatically senses the proximity of the card to unlock the door.

-Many door access control systems feature Bluetooth and/or Wi-Fi integration.
-These smart locks are typically paired with a primary wireless device, usually a smartphone with Bluetooth or Wi-Fi connectivity, to unlock them (though in some cases, a proximity-based Bluetooth-enabled key fob or security token may be used).
-With a Bluetooth and/or Wi-Fi lock, you’ll set up the system with a compatible app, like the Lockly app, upon installation and use that app to gain access to the door or grant others app-based access to the door.
+Many door access control systems feature Bluetooth, Wi-Fi or other wireless network integration.
+These smart locks are typically paired with a primary wireless device, usually a smartphone with Bluetooth, Wi-Fi or other network connectivity, to unlock them (though in some cases, a proximity-based Bluetooth-enabled key fob or security token may be used).
+With a Bluetooth, Wi-Fi or network-connected lock, you’ll set up the system with a compatible app, like the Lockly app, upon installation and use that app to gain access to the door or grant others app-based access to the door.

 The Lockly app allows you to create and share different kinds of access to your family, friends or guests: